IJustWantAJob/USPS_occupancy_regression/README.md

 A comprehensive, end-to-end machine learning pipeline that scrapes, cleans, explores, and models USPS facility data to predict building occupancy dates.
 By converting a sprawling Freedom of Information Act (FOIA) dataset into actionable insights, this project demonstrates how to identify which postal facilities may need retrofits first, based on age and size characteristics.

-Read the full (ML design process) report here:
+This README is structured to give an overview of the project, for a focus on the machine learning / design process of this project, read the report here: https://github.com/IJustWantAJob/USPS_occupancy_regression/blob/main/reportcontents_USPS/markdown_regression_usps.md

 ---